rishavpaul95/llm-debate/README.md

 ## Using the Application

 1. **Enter a Topic**: Type any debate topic in the input field and click "Set Topic"
+2. **Configure Settings (Optional)**: Click the "Settings" button to:
+    - Select specific Ollama models for the "For" and "Against" debaters.
+    - Pull new models into the Ollama instances.
+    - Set the "Number of Exchanges" for the debate (default is 1, range 1-5).
+Each exchange consists of one statement from each debater.
-2. **Start the Debate**: Click "Start Debate" to begin the conversation
+3. **Start the Debate**: Click "Start Debate" to begin the conversation
-3. **Watch the Debate**: See the LLMs take opposing positions on your chosen topic
+4. **Watch the Debate**: See the LLMs take opposing positions on your chosen topic
-4. **Control the Debate**: Use the Stop and Reset buttons to control the flow
+5. **Control the Debate**: Use the Stop and Reset buttons to control the flow

 Your session will persist even if you refresh the page or close and reopen your browser.
 Each visitor to the site gets their own private debate session.